yurivish/LowDimNearestNeighbors.jl/README.md

 When performing approximate searches, the points found by the algorithm tend to be better than you'd expect based on the approximation factor.
 For example, the above program will often find exact matches when looking for approximate ones.

-Currently, there is risk of overflow in the distance function -- if the squared euclidean distance exceeds `typemax(Uint)`, overflow will occur and the results returned by the algorithm will be incorrect.

 This code has been used to some success to implement nearest-neighbor search in RGB colorspace.

 [![Build Status](https://travis-ci.org/yurivish/LowDimNearestNeighbors.jl.svg?branch=master)](https://travis-ci.org/yurivish/LowDimNearestNeighbors.jl)